apcode/strings/README.md

 The project has a BUILD file intended to be used within a Bazel workspace.
 It would be easy to add to any other build system though.

 To use with Bazel, add the repo to your Bazel workspace.
 At its simplest this involves creating a directory with an empty file named WORKSPACE and preferably a third_party directory to hold external libraries.
-Add the repo to that directory and then, assuming your directory is named strings,  run
+Add the repo to that directory and then, assuming your directory is named strings, run test:

      > ls
      WORKSPACE third_party/